 Yes.
 When John’s mother was pregnant with him, she was thrown on to the street from a bus when the driver closed the door too quickly.
 At the hospital, she was visited by a newspaper reporter who wrote her story and published it in the newspaper.
 His name was Wendell Smith.
 John’s mother decided to name him after the reporter.

 John didn’t become a writer until later in life.
 He lost his father in 1990.
 It was very difficult on John.
 As a way of coping with his loss, he started writing about the experience.
 Over the years, he continued to write as a way of dealing with his emotions.

-Where did John get his story ideas for the book?
+Where did John get his story ideas for the books?

 What authors does John admire?

 John is an avid reader of both fiction and non-fiction.
-A few of his favorite authors are John Grisham, Jim Collins, David Baldacci, Malcolm Gladwell, Randy Singer, D.L.Buffa, John Maxwell and Rick Warren.
+A few of his favorite authors are David Baldacci, Joseph Finder, John Grisham, Jim Collins, Malcolm Gladwell, Randy Singer, D.L.Buffa, John Maxwell and Rick Warren.

 What is John’s writing process?
 Does he write every day?

 John’s days are all different.
 His day is a combination of writing, reading, planning, investigating, and holding business meetings.
 He is the king of multi-tasking.
 Some days he will allocate several hours to writing, especially when he encounters a story angle that he hadn’t previously considered.
 Other days he may only devote a short time to the writing process.
 However, his motto is “Make sure you write something every day, however long or short.”
 He has a habit of completing a draft, giving it to a community of people to read, and not looking at his work for an extended period of time.